meixinjiang/Home-Automation/README.md

 The only working pages are the Home and Light pages.

-To use the application, double-click the index.html file after downloading the files.
+To use the application, open the index.html file in a browser after downloading the files.